increscent/heat-transfer/README.md

 * Specific heat capacity of the heat transfer fluid:
   - Default: 0.0012 [kW·h/(L◦C)]
 * Power supplied to the electric heater or heat pump over time:
   - The user provides a list of tuples (time, power) and the power value is used starting at the time until the time of the next tuple is reached.
 A power value at time 0 is required.
+Must be sorted by time.
   - Default: [(0, 0 kW)]
 * Coefficient of performance of the electric heater or heat pump
   - Default: 0.75
 * Demand for hot water over time:
   - The user provides a list of tuples (time, liters per hour) and the demand value is used starting at the time until the time of the next tuple is reached.
 A demand value at time 0 is required.
+Must be sorted by time.
   - Default: [(0, 500 L/hr)]
 * Volume of the main tank:
   - Default: 10000 L